-GEOG1231 EARTH ENVIRONMENTS 1:GEOMORPHOLOGY & SOILS(3 Credits)Semester 1Level 1 Pre-requisites: Passes in at least two CAPE subjects and Geography at CSEC or its equivalent Course Content: This course covers the following topics: Modern approaches to geomorphology and soil science.
+EARTH ENVIRONMENTS 1: GEOMORPHOLOGY & SOILS

+Passes in at least two CAPE subjects and Geography at CSEC or its equivalent

+Modern approaches to geomorphology and soil science.
 The main geomorphic processes in the context of endogenic and exogenic systems from a global perspective.
 The geomorphology section examines and describes endogenic systems and processes.
 The internal structure of the Earth and the geographic patterns of global relief of the solid surface in the context of plate tectonics.
 The relationship between global tectonics and the patterns and styles of volcanic activity.
-The passive control of rock type and geological structure in relation to landscape form and processes.
+The passive control of rock type and geological structure in relation to landscape form and process.
+The soils section examines and describes the main exogenic systems and processes.
 The geographical patterns and types of rocks.
-Aspects of soil science from a geographical perspective through an examination of the main soil-forming factors, and analysis of physical and chemical soil-forming processes.
+Aspects of soil science from a geographical perspective through examination of the main soil-forming factors, and analysis of physical and chemical soilforming processes.
 Exogenic systems in relation to the main geomorphic agents of water, wind and ice in the context of fluvial, slope, aeolian, karst, glacial and periglacial systems.